mrhenryyu/minimal-mistakes/_pages/about.md

 Within these next 5 years, I want to start to begin creating a name and a career for myself.
 As my core competency is in research and analysis, being a data analyst is the right fit for me.
 I aim to learn quickly and work hard in order to hone my skills and progress up the career ladder.
 As I have a finance and neuroscience background, I wish to incorporate that knowledge into my career down the line.

 ### **One year goal**{: .red} : Begin working as a data analyst for a reputable firm.
-Over the next year, I want to enter the data analyst market and work for a reputable company.
+Over the next year, I want to enter the data analyst or a data scientist.

 ## Personal Goals